-- Accept employment offers online to complete the hiring process by checking your kent.edu email or logging into CampusWorks.
-You will have five days to respond to the offer or it will automatically expire.
+- Accept employment offers online to complete the hiring process through CampusWorks.
+You will receive a notification email and will have five days to respond to the offer or it will automatically expire.
 The offer can be resubmitted by contacting the hiring department.

 |Ashtabula||Business Services Office||Main Hall|

 |Kent||Career Exploration and Development||261 Schwartz Center|